luisespino/Coronavirus_2020_11/2020-11/README.md

 </p>

 The data used for this analysis can be found in [this link](https://github.com/LuisEspino/CoronavirusML/blob/main/2020-11/201602656.py)

-According to the file [20080862.py](https://github.com/LuisEspino/CoronavirusML/blob/main/2020-11/20080862.py), the first execution was configured to predict infections at 50 days, the official number was 644 infected, although later the Guatemalan Ministry of Health corrected the number of infections by increasing them.
-So the prediction is approximately correct.

 ### Clusters: Deceased according to regions of Guatemala - Covid 19